datanav/docs/technical/membercare-salesforce.rst

      - "string"

-Membercare Products to Salesforce Product2
+MemberCare Products to Salesforce Product2
 ------------------------------------------
-Every Membercare Products will be synchronized with a Salesforce Product2.
+Every MemberCare Products will be synchronized with a Salesforce Product2.

-Once a link between a Membercare Products and a Salesforce Product2 is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Products and a Salesforce Product2 is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Products and a Salesforce Product2:
+The following properties are synchronized between a MemberCare Products and a Salesforce Product2:

 .. list-table::
    :header-rows: 1

-   * - Membercare Products Property
+   * - MemberCare Products Property
      - Salesforce Product2 Property
      - Salesforce Data Type
    * - name